gcallah/BookReviews/gerstle.md

 formulation is similar enough to theirs that he ought to be granted "first discoverer" status.

-"The ethnonationalist leaders, Trump included... wanted the planet to be governed by force rather than by international law and multinational nongovernmental organizations..."
-(277)

 OK, by what possible "international law" could multinational, non-governmental organizations "govern the planet"?
 But it gets even worse: Gerstle goes on to say that Trump was making real a vision of a future in which the US would